Giridhar552/HBase-1/HBaseIntroduction.md

 This provides some efficiencies when running queries against wide tables, since it is unlikely that a query needs to return all of the fields in a single table.

 In the **query** example **above**, we’d only need to **access the files that contained data** from the requested fields.
 You can **ignore all other fields** that exist in the table.
 This ability to minimize i/o is one of the key reasons columnar databases can perform much faster.

-Normalization Versus Denormalization
+### Normalization Versus Denormalization

-Additionally, many columnar databases prefer a denormalized data structure.
-In the example above, we have two separate tables: one for account information and one for transaction information.
-In many columnar databases, a single table could represent this information.
-With this denormalized design, when a query like the one presented is run, no joins would need to be processed in the columnar database, so the query will likely run much faster.
+Many columnar databases prefer a **denormalized data structure**.
+In the example above, we have **two separate tables**: one for account information and one for transaction information.
+In many **columnar databases**, a **single table could represent this information instead of two separate tables**.
+With this denormalized design, when a query like the one presented is run, **no joins** would need to be processed in the columnar database, so the **query** will likely run **much faster**.

-The reason for normalizing data is that it allows data to be written to the database in a highly efficient manner.
-In our row store example, we need to record just the relevant transaction details whenever an existing customer makes a transaction.
+The reason for **normalizing data** is that it **allows data to be written to the database in a highly efficient manner**.
+In our **row store example, we need to record just the relevant transaction details** whenever an existing customer makes a transaction.
 The account information does not need to be written along with the transaction data.
 Instead, we reference the account_number to gain access to all of the fields in the accounts table.

-The place where a columnar database really shines is when we want to run a query that would, for example, determine the average price for a specific stock over a range of time.
-In the case of the columnar database, we only need a few fields –  symbol, price, and transaction_date – in order to complete the query.
-With a row store, we would gather additional data that was not needed for the query but was still part of the table structure.

-Normalization of data also makes updates to some information much more efficient in a row store.
-If you change an account holder’s address, you simply update the one record in the accounts table.
+**Normalization** of data also **makes updates** to some information much **more efficient** in a **row-oriented**.
+If you **change an account holder’s address, you simply update the one record in the accounts table**.
 The updated information is available to all transactions completed by that account owner.
-In the columnar database, since we might store the account information with the transactions of that user, many records might need updating in order update the available address information.
+In the **columnar database**, since **we might store the account information with the transactions** of that user, **many records might need updating** in order update the available address information.